 The artistic roots of singer-songwriter Katey Laurel are both deep and diverse.
 Born to free-spirited, nature-loving parents in the early 1980s, she spent the first years of her life traveling coast-to-coast in a Volkswagen bus.
-When her family eventually made a lifestyle change from the freewheeling hippie life to settling on a ranch adjacent to national forest and 70 square mile wilderness area in rural northwestern Colorado, the isolated environment spurred Katey’s young imagination.
-She naturally turned to creative pursuits.
-A lover of horses from an early age, she began drawing and painting her equine muses, and also began studying piano.
+When her family eventually made a lifestyle change from the freewheeling hippie life to settling on a ranch in rural Colorado bordering on national forest and near the 70-square mile Flattops Wilderness Area, the beauty of nature and the more isolated environment let Katey’s young imagination run free, at which point she turned to creative pursuits to express her wonder at the world.

 A lover of natural beauty, horses and wildlife from an early age, Katey began drawing and painting what she saw around her.
 One creative outlet led to another, and she expanded to writing poetry and then studying piano and French horn.
 She draws inspiration from many musical styles—from the bluegrass and Appalachian roots records of her family’s early “hippie years” to the classic rock of Fleetwood Mac and Stevie Nicks, The Who, Eagles and Tom Petty; from 80s dance-pop cassettes of Debbie Gibson and Paula Abdul to the alternative rock of the 1990s; and from the classical roots of her musical training to the piano-rock of Ben Folds Five and Coldplay and the acoustic crooning of Damien Rice and John Mayer—all left their mark on Katey’s developing musical blueprint.
 As she grew into her musical ear and passion, female songwriter superstars of the time also seeped into her soul and she was artistically inspired by the likes of Natalie Merchant, Sarah McLachlan, Norah Jones, Patty Griffin and Dixie Chicks.